Early Childhood Teacher

 Early childhood teachers may do some or all of the following:

-- educate and care for babies and children, working one to one or in groups
+- educate and care for babies and children

 - plan daily programmes, learning experiences and routines for children